 We believe energy and water resource education is important.
 We provide grant funds to local schools, offer tours and presentations and support educational activities in our community.

-As a public utility, we share our customers' values around environment stewardship.
-We aim to leave a positive legacy.
+As a public utility, we share our customers' values around environmental stewardship.